Met0o/speech-to-text/README.md

 # Speech-to-Text Converter

-A tool for converting audio files to text using the Whisper AI model.
+A tool for converting audio files to text using OpenAI's Whisper model architecture.

 ## Installation